cspi-git/tutorials/README.md

 - How to store your files safely locally & in cloud storage?
 - How to use IRC anonymously with Tor?
 - How to have multiple secure crypto wallets in a single software?
+- How to protect your webcam from unauthorize access?
+- How to delete your computer files without a trace?

 ### Technology
 - 5 Cloud Storage that I trust